Phillies Spring Training

 Take US 19 to Drew Street.
 Travel West to Old Coachman Road and turn right.
 The ballpark is just ahead on your right.

 The small paved lots on both sides of the ballpark fill up fast and generally aren't available to the public anyway.
 For example, the lot on the first base side is only for suite holders and those with handicapped permits.
 So the likely destination for most people is the grass field across the street, which is a part of the Joe DiMaggio Sports Complex.
 Nearby is the Clearwater campus of St. Petersburg College and game day parking is available in its commuter lot.
 Two lesser known and utilized parking options can be found at the team's minor league complex and NE Coachman Park.
 The minor league complex is next door to Bright House Field, the city park is a 0.3 mile walk away from the minor league complex.

 Bright House Field raised the bar for ballpark standards in the Grapefruit League.
 It has many features that are commonplace at ballparks in Arizona, but were previously foreign to those in Florida.
 The concourse completely wraps around the stadium and is open to the playing field.
 The berm encompasses most of the outfield, not just one side.
 The bullpens are cut into the berm, literally putting fans on top of the relievers.
 The extremely popular Frenchy's Tiki Pavilion, a full service bar, is between the bullpens and left field foul pole.
 Picnic table seating is available on a terrace, an area for kids is behind it, and there's even a small upper deck with club level seating.
 This ballpark has it all, including an attractive Spanish Mediterranean exterior and a fountain plaza landscaped with palm trees.
-The stadium is named after Bright House Networks, the locally dominant cable television company that paid $1.7 million for 10 years of naming rights.
+The stadium is named after Bright House Networks, the locally dominant cable television company that paid $1.7 million for the first 10 years of naming rights.
 The ballpark was called Bright House Networks Field for its first five spring trainings before its name was officially shortened to Bright House Field, which will continue to be the name through 2018 thanks to a five-year renewal option that was exercised.